Ebon Fisher: Scholarly endeavors

 In 1998 Fisher was invited by the University of Iowa to create a new media arts program which he directed for three years under the name Digital Worlds.
-In 2001 Hunter College invited Fisher to become an associate professor, but the attack on the World Trade Center undermined New York City's finances and the new media arts program that Fisher joined was suspended that same year.
+In 2001 Hunter College invited Fisher to become an associate professor at a new media arts program, but due to New York’s fiscal contraction following the attack on the World Trade Center, the program Fisher joined was suspended.
 Fisher then moved with his young family to the Pinelands National Reserve in New Jersey where he began to develop an independent media studio by the Rancocas River.
 In 2005, a retrospective of Ebon Fisher's works was presented by the curator, Darrell Taylor, at the University of Northern Iowa.
 That 5,000 sq. ft. exhibition led to an invitation to become the 2005 Marjorie Rankin Scholar-in-Residence at Drexel University.
 In 2006 Fisher collaborated with NPR commentator, Andrei Codrescu, on the creation of a new Zoacode, "Signal Strangely," which reflected Codrescu's stormlike travel patterns as he sought support for the survivors of Hurricane Katrina.
-In 2006, Fisher became a full time affiliate associate professor at the Stevens Institute of Technology in Hoboken, NJ, where he and a colleague, Prof. Quynh Dinh, received a National Science Foundation grant for a "Transmedia Search Engine."
+In 2006, Fisher became a full time “affiliate associate professor” at the Stevens Institute of Technology in Hoboken, NJ, where he and a colleague, Prof. Quynh Dinh, received a National Science Foundation grant for a "Transmedia Search Engine."
 At the Stevens Institute he was interviewed extensively by Marcin Ramocki for his documentary, Brooklyn DIY, which premiered to a sold out audience at the Museum of Modern Art in 2009.
 Fisher left Stevens that same year after enduring exploitive working conditions at Stevens which eventually led to the removal of the institute's president by the Attorney General of New Jersey.
 Fisher has returned to cultivating The Nervepool and its nerve-like ethics, the Zoacodes.
 His transmedia world has moved 80 miles south of New York to the Pinelands National Reserve where Fisher began to immerse himself and other media artists in the local wildlife, extracting video footage from those multi-species relationships for a fictional series called Zoapool or “living pool.”